 Road users profiles

-Nearly a quarter of the main users are aged 65 or over, although this category accounts for only 18% of the kilometres travelled.
+More than a quarter of the primary users are 65 years or older, while vehicles in this category account for only 18% of the miles driven.

-Nearly 4 out of 10 vehicles are used by occasional drivers, but around 70% of them do less than a quarter of the total mileage of the vehicle: the car remains a very 'personal' asset that is difficult to share.
+39% of vehicles are used by occasional drivers, but nearly 3 out of 4 achieve less than a quarter of the total vehicle mileage.

-Young people aged 18 to 24 represent 4% of the main users (compared to 10% of the population).
-With the ageing of the population, people aged 65 and over are the most represented among the main users (25%).
-The proportion of licence holders tends to increase among those aged 75 and over (90% in 2019 compared with 81% in 2012) but remains stable for the other age groups.
-The 18-21 age group has the lowest proportion of licence holders (65%), while the 75+ age group has the lowest proportion of people driving among licence holders (80%).
+Young people aged 18 to 24 represent 4% of primary users (compared to 10% of the population).
+As the population ages, those 65 and older are the most represented among primary users (25%).
+The proportion of licensed drivers tends to increase among those aged 75 and over (90% in 2019 compared to 81% in 2012) but remains stable for other age groups.
+The 18-21 age group has the lowest proportion of licensed drivers (65%) while the 75+ age group has the lowest proportion of licensed drivers (80%).